 Small Steps: Considerations When Creating a Data and Research Function in Your Development Office

-Written by Vidya Kagan, Menlo School
+Guest post by Vidya Kagan, Menlo School

 Data and research: the two things that development professionals know they need but have little time to do.
 We know the importance of data and how it can help our development teams be more effective and efficient.
 With the myriad of resources available, the expectation is that the development team should do exhaustive research on all donors, mine all available data, and present the findings to key stakeholders in a logical and insightful manner with actionable steps.
 This sounds great, doesn’t it?
 It’s easier said than done, unfortunately.
 In most development offices, especially small shops, data and research tasks fall to the bottom of the to-do list or are often overlooked because there are more pressing priorities and deadlines.
 How can you work towards creating a simple and straightforward data and research function in your development office that can yield insights for you and your team?
 The key is to take small steps.